The Girl Who Knew Too Much (1963 film): Production

 Film began with tentative title Incubo infuori programma with the planned English title being Incubus.

-The Girl Who Knew Too Much began shooting on May 2, 1962.
-Director Mario Bava thought the plot was silly, and focused more on the technical aspects of the film.
+The Girl Who Knew Too Much began shooting on 2 May 1962.
+Bava thought the plot was silly, and focused more on the technical aspects of the film.
 This included shooting the film in black and white, Bava's last film shot in this style.
-Bava had made earlier films in color, but films in the horror and thriller genre made in Italy were generally shot in black and white in this period.
-Location shooting in Rome took place at various locations including the Leonardo da Vinci–Fiumicino Airport and the Trinità dei Monti.
-Some set pieces were borrowed from other Italian films, such as the painting in Nora's aunt's house, which is from Divorce Italian Style.
+Bava had made earlier films in colour, but films in the horror and thriller genre made in Italy were generally shot in black and white in this period.
+Location shooting in Rome took place at various locations including Leonardo da Vinci–Fiumicino Airport and the Trinità dei Monti.
+Some set pieces were borrowed from other Italian films, such as the painting in Nora's aunt's house, which is from Divorce Italian Style (1961).

 Saxon stated that he had initially gotten along with Bava during production.
-Later Saxon would be practicing judo on the beach which would upset Bava who felt as if Saxon was showing off.
+Later, Saxon would be practicing judo on the beach, which would upset Bava who felt as if Saxon was showing off.
 Saxon stated that later in a conversation with a producer for the film, that the producer said that Román convinced Saxon to enter the film as she said Saxon was in love with her.
 Saxon felt that Bava was perhaps initially annoyed at him as he felt his action might have interpreted from Bava as trying to usurp attention from Román.
-Filming finished in July 14, 1962.
+Filming finished on 14 July 1962.
 Bava biographer Tim Lucas said that some re-shoots were apparently done towards the end of 1962.
 Bava completed the film at a cost of 190 million Italian lire.

 The theme song of the film is sung by Adriano Celentano.
 The film's score was by Roberto Nicolosi, who had previously worked with Bava on Black Sunday (1960) and Erik the Conqueror (1961).